tastyigniter/ti-ext-pages/docs/index.md

 This TastyIgniter extension allows end users to manage static pages and menus with a simple WYSIWYG user interface.

-This extension includes two components: Static Page and Static Menu.

 ## Installation

 To install this extension, click on the **Add to Site** button on the TastyIgniter marketplace item page or search